BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 A python script is a file with the '.py' extension and can be written using your favorite text editor or IDE.
 If you have Anaconda installed on your computer, you will have access to the Sypder IDE, which is a popular and useful IDE for writing scripts in Python.
+Anaconda also provides the option to install VSCode, a cross plotform text-editor, that can also be used to write scripts, and provides an IDE-lite experience.
 A python file can be run by typing '**python *script\_name*.py**' into the terminal.

 Using Jupyter Notebook/Lab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^